25 Best Things To Do in Northern Michigan (2026 Guide)

 Pierce Stocking Scenic Drive is 7.4 miles of pure Northern Michigan beauty with overlooks at every turn drivable in about an hour but give yourself more time because you will stop constantly.

 ✦ Local Tip: The Empire Bluff Trail (1.5 miles round-trip) is the best sunset hike in Northern Michigan.
-Go late afternoon in summer and bring a jacket the wind off the lake kicks up.
+Go late afternoon in summer and bring a jacket — the wind off the lake kicks up.

 3. Tour the Wineries of Traverse City

-Traverse City sits at the heart of one of America’s most underrated wine regions.
+Traverse City sits at the heart of one of America's most underrated wine regions.
 Two peninsula wine trails Old Mission Peninsula and Leelanau Peninsula wrap around Grand Traverse Bay with over 40 wineries between them.
+The cool Great Lakes climate produces exceptional Rieslings, Pinot Gris, and Pinot Noir that would make a Burgundy producer genuinely nervous.

-4. Spend a Day on Torch Lake — the Caribbean of the North
+4. Spend a Day on Torch Lake the Caribbean of the North

 Torch Lake is 19 miles long, up to 300 feet deep, and its water is so clear and turquoise that photos of it genuinely look Photoshopped.
 It is not Photoshopped.
+It's Michigan's second-largest inland lake sitting on a limestone and sand bottom that filters the water to a color your eyes aren't prepared for.

 ✦ Local Tip: Elk Rapids, at the north end of Torch Lake, is a charming small town with a waterfront park, great restaurants, and easy kayak rental access.
+Perfect base for a Torch Lake day.

 5. Watch the Sun Set Over Lake Michigan from the Water

 Sunsets over Lake Michigan are legitimately one of the top five things Northern Michigan is known for and the best place to watch them is from the water.
+The horizon is completely unobstructed, the colors reflect off the bay, and there's nothing between you and the western sky but open water and a glass of wine.

 6. Wander Charlevoix and Find the Mushroom Houses